 The chlorinated water stung her eyes.
-Daisy continued to grimace, holding her breath and paddling her arms amid graphic stingrays and intermittently exiting bobbing jellyfish.
+Daisy continued to grimace, holding her breath and paddling her arms amid graphic stingrays and intermittently exiting, bobbing jellyfish.
 The clock’s numbers were vibrantly green and for everyone waiting in the pool hall, silence waiting for Daisy to come up again.

 That should do it.
 One red bling and one blue, right?
-She dove down deep to retrieve the metaphysics, opened her sight side and slipped each bling around one elbow at a time.
+She dove down deep to retrieve the jewels, opened her sight side and slipped each bling around one elbow at a time.
 She started to feel pressure building up and the water was shifting to purple.
 She knew, she only had so long to carry herself back to the top.

 The audience gasped.
 Would she make it up in time?
 Nothing was blinging.
 The tiny green flags that sporadically twitched began releasing scents of star anise.
 The animals started to exit.
 They’ve seen enough of this to know, they had won once again.
 Even Shady and Slime left carrying newspapers and bamboo fibre mugs filled with nothing.

 Daisy was officially up and her yellow-lime, green suit still had a bit of light going off.
 She carefully pruned her wet hair and felt a bit of black grease on the surface.
 Her fingers vibrated, making her starved.
 Is someone going to bring me a ham and cheese biscuit?
 It didn’t seem like it.
 It seemed freezing.
 Off-putting, really.
 She shook her head in a frenzy.